Board Meeting Information

 PLI Board of Directors Meeting Schedule

-The agenda and minutes for these meetings is available upon written request by contacting Donna Nordstrom via email: email@example.com
+The agenda and minutes for the meetings are available upon written request by contacting Donna Nordstrom via email: firstname.lastname@example.org

 BOARD OF DIRECTORS

 Patrick MacKelvie has spent his entire career working to improve education at both the K-12 and post secondary levels.
 Working first as an ESL instructor and later in curriculum development, he quickly realized firsthand the importance and impact of a committed educator on the life of a student.
 Patrick has gone on to work for several software companies on the development and implementation of curriculum, process improvement and institutional reporting software.
 In addition to his role on the RPA Board, Patrick also serves on the Board of the Oregon Association of Student Councils, a statewide non-profit focused on cultivating and supporting high school leadership.
 Patrick lives in Portland, OR and is an avid skier, cyclist and triathlete, as well as a proud alumnus of the University of Oregon.

 JOHN HANNAN ~ VICE PRESIDENT

 John graduated from Oregon State University with a Bachelors Degree in Healthcare Administration.
 I have worked at Salem Clinic PC for over 20 years and I am currently the Director of Information Systems.
 I have volunteered as a coach in the Kid’s Inc. in Dallas Oregon.
 I have been married for 17 years to Toni, and have three kids, ages 12, 10 and 7.
 Many of my family members work in the public school system, but I believe that not every student fits in the traditional school model and RPA affords other students another opportunity to be successful.
 Go Beavs!